BARNET GUILD OF ARTISTS

 Try using different mediums to draw or paint a still life composition, observing shapes, light and dark, and negative shapes.
 This course is suitable for beginners and improvers and is led by experienced artist Wendy Coleman.

-Morning classes run 10.00am to 12.30pm
+Fridays 10.00am to 12.30pm

 Annual Exhibition

 Our exhibition is the perfect showcase for members’ paintings, prints, 3D work and cards.
+All members are welcome to submit work for our exhibition.

 It also provides an excellent opportunity for everyone to peruse, enjoy and purchase unique pieces of art.